 You want to save on estate taxes.
-If your assets, life insurance, and pension benefits total over $5 million or, if you are married, $10 million jointly, a properly-drafted estate plan could save your family estate taxes (money that should go to your family, not the government).
+As of January 1, 2019, if on death, your assets (including life insurance and pension benefits) total over $11.4 million, a properly-drafted estate plan could save your family estate taxes (money that should go to your loved ones, not the government).

 How much will my estate plan cost?

 The cost depends on many factors.
 Generally, the more complicated the plan, the higher the cost.
 Fees may range from as low as $4,500 for a basic estate plan for a single client to as high as $75,000 for more advanced estate planning.